 I am a wife and proud mother of three children.
 Our two sons bookmark a very rambunctious and active daughter.
 Lauren’s unconventional zany curls are a reflection of her untamable personality.
 Even today she is allergic to combs and brushes.
 The twists and kinks have a mind of their own.
 When Lauren was a child, parts of her hair never saw daylight.
 I would say, “There could be dinosaurs living in there and we would never know.”
-This comment did not encourage her to groom more often, but instead she sent a twisted smile my direction and was out-of-sight before I blinked.
+This comment did not encourage her to groom more often, but instead sent a twisted smile my direction.
+She would vanish out-of-sight before I blinked.
 It was a constant battle I seldom won.
 Sabrina was born out of Lauren’s strong and determined attitude and her mass of uncontrollable curls.

-My father-in-law often states, “To be successful, it’s important to be surrounded by a good team.”
-My journey began at this spot.
 I had a vision and a gravel road in front of me missing all directional signs.
 My instincts said, find an illustrator.
-I came across a watercolor piece that immediately spoke to my heart.
+I came across a watercolor painted by Anni Matsick called "Pink Princess."
+It immediately spoke to my heart.
 I stared at it for a long time, wrote down her information, and drafted an email.
 Anni Matsick did become the illustrator for Dinosaurs Living in My Hair.
 Her watercolors bring an emotional expression to her characters and bring words to life.
 With her twenty years+ of experience she catapulted this project to the next level.

 The second addition to the Dinosaurs Living in My Hair team was Chris Schechner who Anni recommended for book layout and creative art design.
 His expertise and forty years+ experience enriched the “team” again.
 The three of us began in spring of 2013.